sirconradjr/pychatbot/README.md

 Instructions for use:

-1. Clone project to your local computer
+1. Clone project to your local computer.
+It is recommended to use Visual Studio Code as your text editor.
 2. Press CTRL + ` to open Terminal and enter the following commands:

     (a) python -m venv <name of your virtual environment>